hanatos/vkdt/src/pipe/modules/i-raw/readme.md

 deliver, you will experience frame drops.

-you may want to checkout the keyframes feature to gradually modify exposure for instance (see `examples/keyframes.cfg`, or the `k` shortcut to create keyframes from the gui when hovering over controls.
+you may want to checkout the keyframes feature to gradually modify exposure for instance (see `examples/keyframes.cfg`, or the `ctrl-k` hotkey to create keyframes from the gui when hovering over controls.